Heritage Poultry

 Have you eaten a farm fresh egg?
 How about meat from a heritage breed?
 Both from chickens raised on natural, whole grain diets with plenty of pasture time.
 Once you get a taste, anything store bought pales in comparison.
 Here is food our grandparents knew.
 Here is food that nutures our bodies, minds and souls by getting back in touch with nature.
 Chickens weren't meant to be raised in cages or force fed antibiotics and highly processed pellets and we weren't meant to consume those products either.

-Continuing down that path, I believe I have successfully developed a feed recipe that is soy free and I’m able to purchase 90% of the ingredients from the local co-op when not direct from other small farmers.
-My chickens enjoy the benefits of this recipe as well as all the wonderful foods free ranging over acreage provide.
+Continuing down that path, I continue to work on developing a feed recipe that is soy free and privides adequate nutrition year round.
+My goal is to grow or purchase all the ingredients from the local co-op if not direct from other small farmers.
+My chickens enjoy the benefits of this while grain diet as well as all the wonderful foods free ranging over acreage provide.

 |